What To Do In Viñales, Cuba – the essentials

 Sure, if you want a branded Cohiba I get it.
 You can get that in the government run shop.
 But just bear in mind that you will be supporting the state rather than the Cuban people.

-I always recommend to buy as many as you can from the farms (pre-covid it was 3USD for 1 cigar, sold in packs of 10 minimum), and then a few branded ones from the shops too.
+I always recommend to buy as many as you can from the farms (approx 5-7USD per cigar, sold in packs not individually), and then a few branded ones from the shops too.

 Insider tips: